A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 which is convex and vanishes at $D_1$. $Q$ depends only on the generalized dimensions of the system, defined for $q\neq 1$ by:

+We note that \cite{datseris2023estimating} perform a related calculation but computing the distance between different pairs of points rather than selecting a single point $\zeta$, and thereby obtain $D_2$.
+This is in turn similar to the approach in \cite{faranda2018correlation}.

-This spectrum of dimensions is non trivial for systems exhibiting a wide variety of scaling behaviors, as expected for geophysical systems such as the climate system.
-A large deviation relation is explicit in the following \cite{caby2019generalized}:
+The spectrum of dimensions $D_{q}$ is non trivial for systems exhibiting a wide variety of scaling behaviors, as expected for geophysical systems such as the climate system.
+A large deviation relation is given explicitly in \cite{caby2019generalized} and reads:

-Here $I$ denotes an open interval.
-In the sense of the above formula, the wide distribution of (finite-resolution) local dimensions over the phase space originates from the multi-fractal structure of the attractor, which exhibits a wide variety of scaling behaviors.
-It is easy to see from (\ref{fid}) that for a given radius $r$, the value of $d_{\mu,r}(x)$ is determined by the measure of a ball centered at $x$.
+where $I$ denotes an open interval around $D_1$.
+In the sense of the above formula, the wide distribution of (finite-resolution) local dimensions over the phase space originates from the multi-fractal structure of the attractor.
+We see from (\ref{fid}) that for a given radius $r$, the value of $d_{\mu,r}(x)$ is determined by the measure of a ball centered at $x$.
 Smaller values of $d_{\mu,r}$ correspond to regions of the attractor that are more visited by the dynamics, whereas higher values correspond to less dense regions of the attractor.

 Partial observation of the system can be modeled by an observable $f:M\to \mathbb{R}^k$ that acts as a projection from the phase space of the system to the observational space $\mathbb{R}^k$.
 Examples of such $f$ include gridded observables, delay-coordinate observables used in embedding techniques, or a concatenation of various scalar observables of interest.
 The measuring process consists in collecting the values of $f$ along a typical trajectory of the system.
-The obtained observational data are sampled with respect to the image measure $\mu_f$.
+The obtained data are sampled with respect to the image measure $\mu_f$.
 This measure is such that for all $A \subset \mathbb{R}^k$, The statistical properties of the observable $f$ are governed by the geometric structure of the support of this measure.
 In particular, the recurrence properties are modulated by the local dimensions, and the synchronization properties (several or all variables of the system attain similar values) are governed by the generalized dimensions of $\mu_f$ \cite{caby2020extreme,caby2022matching}.